BAE Systems Maritime – Maritime Services: Underwater Weapons

-Maritime Services designs, manufactures and supports a wide range of underwater weapons and autonomous underwater vehicles, including Spearfish heavyweight torpedoes, Stingray lightweight torpedoes and Archerfish expendable mine neutralisers.
+Maritime Services designs, manufactures and supports a wide range of underwater weapons and autonomous underwater vehicles, including Spearfish heavyweight torpedoes, Stingray lightweight torpedoes, Herne Extra Large Unmanned Underwater Vehicles and Archerfish expendable mine neutralisers.
 Currently, Maritime Services is undertaking a £270 million programme to upgrade the Spearfish torpedo.
 The upgrade includes a new insensitive-munition warhead from TDW, a change to the fuel system to improve safety, full digitisation of the weapon and a new fibre optic guidance link to improve performance.
-The upgraded torpedoes will enter service between 2020 and 2024.
+The upgraded torpedoes will enter operational service onboard all Royal Navy submarines by 2025.
+Following the upgrade of the Spearfish Heavyweight torpedo, Maritime Services will upgrade the Sting Ray lightweight torpedo.

 Warship Support

 Maritime Services is responsible for delivering end to end services and support to over 50% of the Royal Navy's surface fleet.
 Ships supported include the Type 45 destroyers, Type 23 frigates, Hunt-class mine countermeasures vessels, River-class offshore patrol vessels and Queen Elizabeth-class aircraft carriers.
-It will also support the Type 31 frigates when they enter service in the mid-2020s.
 Maritime Services is part of an alliance with Cammell Laird and consultancy firm BMT that is contracted to resolve ongoing Type 45 power generation issues caused by unreliable Northrop Grumman intercoolers.
 In 2022, it signed an agreement with Qatar's Barzan Maintenance Shield to work together to deliver Warship Support and Naval Base Management Services for the Qatar Emiri Naval Force.